 You drink more than one alcoholic beverage a day

 A recent analysis of 16 studies found that imbibing in excess of one daily cocktail on a regular basis increases the risk of melanoma 20 percent, possibly because compounds in alcohol make skin more sun sensitive.
 Of course, being under the influence can also make you more careless about sun protection: Those who consumed more than four cocktails or a few strong beers a day had up to a 55 percent increased risk of melanoma.
-Find out which specific drink ups skin cancer risk the most.

 You count more than 11 moles on your right arm

 Women with that many moles were nine times more likely to have over 100 moles scattered across their whole body, a known risk factor for melanoma, say researchers at King’s College in London.
 This is what to look for when checking your skin for moles.

 A long commute